jmg-creator/mycode/README.md

 D: Automatic Control cell.
 0 by default.
 Automatically equals 1 when the internship has finished (current date is > C).
    If D>=1 and E=0, it Increases +1 every time the Script is run, in order to show how many times the email has been sent to an specific mail.

-E: Manual control cell: 0 by defailt.
+E: Manual control cell: 0 by default.
 Manually set to 1 when the tutor has answered the email.